navFooh/web-project-template/README.md

 # Web Project Template
 This is a project starter for HTML / CSS / JS development.
+Best used for single-page websites, as no server side scripts are included.

 The main components are [RequireJS](http://requirejs.org/) for dependency management, [Backbone.js](http://backbonejs.org/) for a basic model / view structure, [Handlebars](http://handlebarsjs.com/)